Douglas Chandler: Trial

 On July 26, 1943, Chandler, along with Fred W. Kaltenbach, Jane Anderson, Edward Delaney, Constance Drexel, Robert Henry Best, Max Otto Koischwitz, and Ezra Pound, had been indicted in absentia by a District of Columbia grand jury on charges of treason.

 Chandler stood trial at the Boston Federal District Court on June 6, 1947.
 He entered a defense of insanity because of paranoia and did not testify at his trial.
 The prosecution relied mainly on the evidence provided by recordings of Chandler's wartime broadcasts from Germany recorded by the Federal Communications Commission station at Silver Hill, Maryland, to show his active participation in propaganda activities against the United States.

 Chandler was found guilty of all ten counts of treason on June 28, 1947.
 He was fined $10,000 and sentenced to life imprisonment by Federal Judge Francis Ford.
 On being convicted for treason, Chandler also automatically lost his U.S. citizenship.
 According to a contemporary newspaper, "Death by hanging had been demanded by Special Government Prosecutor Oscar R. Ewing who characterized the tall and gray-haired defendant as a black-hearted traitor who 'gave his heart and soul to Hitler' because he wanted Germany to win the war."
 Chandler's subsequent appeal was denied.

 Release

-In 1963, Chandler's sentence was commuted by then U.S. President John F. Kennedy on the condition of immediately leaving the United States.
-Chandler was released from the federal penitentiary at Lewisburg, Pennsylvania on August 9, 1963 and immediately returned to Germany.
-In 1970, Chandler wrote a letter to National Geographic editor Melville Bell Grosvenor, requesting reimbursement for expenses that incurred on an assignment that had been canceled shortly after his Nazi sympathies were revealed.
+In 1963, Chandler's sentence was commuted by then U.S. President John F. Kennedy on the condition of leaving the United States, never to return.
+Chandler was released from the United States Penitentiary at Lewisburg, Pennsylvania, on August 9, 1963, and immediately returned to Germany.
+In 1970, Chandler wrote a letter to National Geographic editor Melville Bell Grosvenor, requesting reimbursement for expenses incurred on an assignment that had been canceled shortly after his Nazi sympathies were revealed.
 Later unverified witness reports placed him on the Canary Islands in the 1970s, however this cannot be confirmed.

+Chandler's ultimate fate is unknown.